No script

 26. Hike in Retezat National Park

-Retezat Mountains are quite challenging, inaccessible and there are no guesthouses or signs of civilisation in the area.
-Because of this, few hikers venture in the park so you need to be well prepared and experienced for this trip, and our recommendation is to go with a licensed hiking guide and not underestimate the difficulty and wilderness of the Romanian Carpathians.
+The Retezat Mountains are quite challenging, inaccessible and there are no guesthouses or signs of civilisation in the area.
+Because of this, few hikers venture into the park so you need to be well prepared and experienced for this trip, and our recommendation is to go with a licensed hiking guide and not underestimate the difficulty and wilderness of the Romanian Carpathians.

-In Retezat National Park you’ll find many glacial lakes, the most popular one being Bucura Lake.
+In Retezat National Park, you’ll find many glacial lakes, the most popular one being Bucura Lake.
 The best way to experience the beauty of this park is on camping expeditions.
 Your other alternative is a day trip - but it will be long and hard.

 27. Try different restaurants with great food